Priya1304/mobile-client-api/README.md

 3. Repository - Used to perform Data Access Operation
 4. Model - DTO and Entity
 5. The H2 database table created and the initial values is added using the data.sql
+6. Spring security is enabled using the JWT token.
-6. Validation is done on postcode
+7. Validation is done on postcode
-7. Exceptions are handled
+8. Exceptions are handled

 #########################<br />
 ## Details<br />